 You deserve to get the results advertised when you invest your valuable money, time and risk growing weed.
-The good news is you can look to Growing Marijuana Perfectly to discover the finest cannabis seed strains and breeders.
+The good news is you can count on Growing Marijuana Perfectly to discover the finest cannabis seed strains and breeders.

 The Fastest Jack Herer Haze Ever

 I’ve tested 17 Dutch Passion seed strains in the last five years.
 Almost all have been high-quality strains.
 Some have been absolutely wonderful.
 Their Auto Cinderella Jack is one of the wonderful ones.
-I’ve germinated nine Autoflowering Cinderella Jack seeds from different seed orders in the two years and had 100% germination rate, and the plants have grown out to be identical to each other.
+I’ve germinated eleven Autoflowering Cinderella Jack seeds from different seed orders in the past three years and had 100% germination rate, and the plants have grown out to mostly identical to each other.
 That kind of germination rate and phenotype consistency is very desirable, and very rare.

 Auto Cindy Jack was created by a Dutch Passion breeding project in concert with Spain’s Buddha Seeds company, another breeder known for creating quality cannabis seeds.
-Dutch Passion told me their company likes to work with top-rank collaborators such as Jorge Cervantes, Buddha Seeds, The CBD Crew, The Joint Doctor and others who know how to do creative breeding of exceptional cannabis strains.
+Dutch Passion told me they work with top-rank collaborators such as Jorge Cervantes, Buddha Seeds, The CBD Crew, The Joint Doctor and others who know how to do creative breeding of exceptional cannabis strains.

 The Dutch Passion team approached Buddha Seeds because Buddha was an early European pioneer in developing high-yielding autoflowering strains.
 The project goal was to make a super-strong autoflowering marijuana strain, with very high levels of THC.
 The team selected original Jack Herer and Cinderella 99 strains as their core genetics for this new project.
 These are notable old-school strains with distinctive highs.
 They’re easy to grow, high-yielding, stable strains.